-Thirty Years of Advancing Faith, Family and Freedom
+Forty Years of Advancing Faith, Family, and Freedom

 When Family Research Council opened its doors in 1983, official Washington paid it little attention.
 After all, cause-oriented nonprofits are a dime a dozen in the nation's capital, new policy shops come and go, and most wither away over time.